ppbrown/fluxcd-public-demo/README.md

 Flux enables pure "GitOps" driven workflows, to manage workloads in a Kubernetes cluster

+(Update: it now also showcases [kustomize/env/dev](a fancier quick setup for dev/qa/prod)! )

 # Quickstart guide

 For the impatient, hope over to the [Quickstart Guide](QUICKSTART.md) and have something running in less than 5 minutes

 ---

 # Details

 The existing "Set up Flux for the first time" walkthroughs require that you set up github credentials with special privs for access.
 If you already KNOW you want to use Flux, you should follow the standard setup.

 However, if you aren't sure whether Flux CD is worth the hassle yet, then this demo lets you skip that.
 With just a few commands from your workstation, you will be up and running with a Flux-managed demo application in your Kubernetes cluster.

 ## Run from this repo, or your own